pshrmn/curi/packages/curi-react-curious/README.md

 ```

 The version number above may not always be accurate.
 To ensure that you are using the most
-up to date version of `curi-react-curious`, open https://unpkg.com/curi-react-curious/ in your
+up to date version of the `curi` UMD build, open https://unpkg.com/curi-react-curious/umd in your
-browser and manually navigate to the umd/curi-react-curious.js file.
+browser and copy the link address for the `curi-react-curious.js` file.
 That will provide you
 with the URI of the most recent release.
 There is also a minimized version of the bundle
-if you change the file name in the URI to "curi-react-curious.min.js"
+if you change the file name in the URI to `curi-react-curious.min.js`.

 **Note:** If you are using a UMD script, you will have to include `react` and `prop-types` scripts yourself.